 In approximately 25% of patients, erythema marginatum may precede the occurrence of edema.

 Complement and genetic testing

-The 3 types of HAE can be differentiated with complement testing and, in the case of type III, genetic testing.
+The 3 types of HAE can be differentiated with complement testing and, in the case of HAE with normal C1 inhibitor levels, genetic testing.
 Type I HAE is characterized by the following:

 Low C1 esterase inhibitor (C1-INH) protein level

 Low C4 level

 Type II HAE is characterized by the following: